cnlohr/cnlohr_tricks/README.md

 ### Clock Timestamp Wrapping

-There are a lot of "rollover" bugs in coding clocks and time deltas, but conveniently, two's compliment overflow behavior makes it possible to very easily use, for instance, 32-bit clock timestamps in situations where they will wrap around without any special or tricky handling logic.
+There are a lot of "rollover" bugs in coding clocks and time deltas, but conveniently, two's complement overflow behavior makes it possible to very easily use, for instance, 32-bit clock timestamps in situations where they will wrap around without any special or tricky handling logic.

 This is especially useful in situations with a systick counter likein many ARM and RISC-V processors.
 Instead of altering the timer value, you can always look relative.